OE-LUCIFER/youtube-video/pretrain LLM from scratch/Readme.md

 # Pretraining Large Language Model (LLM) from Scratch

-This repository contains code for pretraining a Large Language Model (LLM) from scratch.
+This folder contains code for pretraining a Large Language Model (LLM) from scratch.

 ## Overview